frirsta/magazine-blog/README.md

 </details

 ### Post detail
-* When the user chooses a blog to read they get redirected to the blog posts detail page where they can read the full post.
+* When the user chooses a blog to read they get redirected to the blog post detail page where they can read the full post.
 * They can also read comments and leave comments.
  <br>
 <details><summary>Post detail</summary>